rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 	*--- Connected Components ---*
 	1: ['1', '2', '3', '4', '5']

-The :code:`Digraph.exportGraphViz()` method generates in the current working directory a :code:`tutorial.dot` file and a :code:`tutorialdigraph.png` picture of the tutorial digraph *g*, if the `graphviz <http://graphviz.org/>`_ tools are installed on your system.:
+The :py:func:`digraphs.Digraph.exportGraphViz()` method generates in the current working directory a :code:`tutorial.dot` file and a :code:`tutorialdigraph.png` picture of the tutorial digraph *g*, if the `graphviz <http://graphviz.org/>`_ tools are installed on your system.:
 	>>> dg.exportGraphViz('tutorialDigraph')
         *---- exporting a dot file do GraphViz tools ---------* Exporting to tutorialDigraph.dot